If a Priory is where a Prior resides, then a Theory is where a God resides

 (Image provided by the magnificent young sculptor and sub aqua artist Jason de Caires Taylor, see Jason Taylor )

-Of course it can be argued that there's nothing to worry about, nothing disappearing in thin air, the earth 'forever' feeding on itself in the way that forests live on their own fallen leaves, branches and trunks, over the ages pumping up hundreds of thousands of tons of oxygen each day, the very atmosphere and topsoil covering otherwise inhospitable rock.
-But then also consider that we may be too clever to survive, humanity not that forest, only one among its many branches, one becoming way too heavy for its own good and ready to break at any moment.
+Which road to oblivion?
+Of course it can be argued that there's nothing to worry about, that nothing disappears in thin air, the earth 'forever' feeding on itself in the way that forests live on their own fallen leaves, branches and trunks, over the ages pumping up hundreds of thousands of tons of oxygen each day, the very atmosphere and topsoil covering otherwise inhospitable rock.
+But then also consider that we may be too clever to survive, humanity not that forest, contrary to general belief only one among its many branches, one becoming way too heavy for its own good and ready to break at any moment.
 And yes, after we die returning to that marvellous rotating system that produced us, not offered an afterlife as much as an after-existence.
 One day materially showing up likely not as a beautiful eagle or gorgeous little sapling, but as the 'un-being' but functional and still useful steering wheel of a Ford Mustang.
 And why perhaps it gets called incarnation... thus all the way from driving one becoming one; full circle!
 Morning Gramps, how are the molecules?
 Got enough oil?

 On the other hand here's an idea, how about shooting all our horrible plastic and other waste to some barren moon?
 (Not only Blue Moon You Saw Me Standing Alone, but one where the Rocquefort leftovers went?)
 We can already do all this, and unlike down here up there plenty of space it appears!?
 Or was this already done, that we're sitting on someone else's waste, we the maggots riding bikes, planes, and trains?
 Unless, our turn come and much more nobly, we decided to arrive as a pollen instead of as a virus, at long last leaving behind petty, stupid, cruel, national notions where they first saw light.
-Come to pollinate and bloom rather than infect, but despite all our missteps that most marvellous thing of all: deserving it or not still apparently getting this final choice to make!
-One not to get screwed up, through deadly narrow-mindedness and stupidity by way of one-dimensionality.
-Though either way some hopefully very distant day, bequeathing decadent, ghostly piles of vine-covered rubble formerly known as New York City, Cairo, Shanghai: Angkor Wat on the Hudson, the Nile, the Yangtze.
-Though for the time being still having to forget about walking our dog along the Milky Way or open a bar on Mars (Ah, yes, those Mars bars, but what a lousy atmosphere...), today everyone fighting over how it all began, biological evolution or divine creation, but few asking how it'll all end.
-Not apocalyptic claptrap this, only that at the very least and at one point there'll follow an organic scaling down, a drastic planetary housekeeping of Permian or Cretaceous proportion probably followed by a whole new Cambrian explosion and not because anyone says so but because of the way things do work, the chemical seasons of all matter, everything chemical, everything always on the move, the majestic but unequivocal seasons of being.
+Come to pollinate and bloom rather than infect, but despite all our missteps and utter failings that most marvelous thing of all: deserving it or not still apparently getting this final choice to make!
+One not to get screwed up through deadly narrow-mindedness by way of one-dimensionality, either way on some hopefully very, very distant day bequeathing ghostly piles of vine-covered rubble, formerly known as New York City, Cairo, Shanghai: Angkor Wat on the Hudson, the Nile, the Yangtze.
+Though for the time being still having to forget about walking our dog along the Milky Way or open a bar on Mars (Ah, yes, those Mars bars, but what a lousy atmosphere...), today everyone fighting over how it all began, biological evolution or divine creation, but few daring to ask how it'll all end.
+And not apocalyptic claptrap this, only that at the very least and at one point there'll follow an organic scaling down, a drastic planetary housekeeping of Permian or Cretaceous proportion probably followed by a whole new Cambrian explosion and not because anyone says so, but because of the way things clearly work.
+The spontaneous chemical seasons of all matter, everything chemical, everything always on the move and fermenting, the majestic but unequivocal seasons of being.
 That, mutatis mutandis, constant molecular processing and being processed are the only way delicious life can exist and thrive in spurts.
 I mean we excrete, so is there any point in thinking that somehow we're above it, superior or chosen?
 Even our social and political forces representing a mitosis of a kind, the constant, organic splitting of 'cells' and 'thought' followed by new formations all the time, at least in true democracies!

 (Her, spotting a Wildebeest with a long, black beard)- I think it's an orthodox Gnu!!